Home Compare AFX.DE vs SDZ.SW

 Growth

-On growth, Sandoz Group AG ranks near the top of the group; Carl Zeiss Meditec AG sits in the weaker half.
+Sandoz Group AG ranks near the top of the group on growth; Carl Zeiss Meditec AG sits in the weaker half.

 Valuation

-The same broad pattern appears on valuation: Carl Zeiss Meditec AG ranks near the top of the group, while Sandoz Group AG stays in the weaker half.
+On valuation, the gap still runs the same way: Carl Zeiss Meditec AG sits near the top of the group, while Sandoz Group AG remains in the weaker half.

 Growth — Dominant Gap